Food & Fitness Fun Club ®

-Recognizing childhood obesity 15 years ago, Stone Soup hired consultant, Diane E. Carson, Ph.D. in 2000 to initiate a nutrition and fitness program for the children.
+Recognizing childhood obesity in 2000, Stone Soup hired consultant, Diane E. Carson, Ph.D. to initiate a nutrition and fitness program for the children.

 Further issues impacting this vulnerable age group include cultural and environmental factors such as geographic area of residence, decline in family dinners, food eaten away from home, especially among low socioeconomic (SES) and minority children, and breakfast is skipped.